Dev-Forum-GBG/docker-workshop/Intro.md

 Just a little note on Security.
 Downloading an Image from the internet should be regarded as downloading an appliction.
 Only use trusted sources.

+## On alternatives

+There are multiple alternative container runtimes that you should probably consider, for example [Podman](https://podman.io/).

 [Read more](https://docs.docker.com/get-started/overview/)